Flavr Savr: Genetic modification

 Tomatoes have a short shelf-life in which they remain firm and ripe.
 This lifetime may be shorter than the time needed for them to reach market when shipped from winter growing areas to markets in the north, and the softening process can also lead to more of the fruit being damaged during transit.
 If picked while ripe, tomatoes can spoil before reaching far-away consumers due to their short lifetime.
 To address this, tomatoes intended for shipping are often picked while they are unripe, or "green", and then prompted to ripen just before delivery through the use of ethylene gas, which acts as a plant hormone.
 The downside to this approach is that the tomato does not complete its natural growing process, and the final flavor suffers as a result.

 Through genetic engineering, Calgene hoped to slow down the ripening process of the tomato, thus preventing it from softening too early, while still allowing the tomato to retain its natural color and flavor.
 This would allow it to fully ripen on the vine and still be shipped long distances without it going soft.
 Calgene scientists used the modified bacterial parasite Agrobacterium tumefaciens to transfer genetic material into Flavr Savr plant cells.
-The bacterium normally "infects" plants with foreign genes as a part of its lifecycle.
+The bacterium normally "infects" plants with the bacteria's own (foreign) genes as a part of its lifecycle.
 The harmful, parasitic genetic material was removed from the bacterial T-plasmid and was replaced by the favored genes.

 The Flavr Savr was made more resistant to rotting by the addition of an antisense gene which interferes with the production of the enzyme beta polygalacturonase (PG).
 The enzyme normally contributes to spoilage by degrading pectin in cell walls and results in the softening of fruit, which makes them more susceptible to being damaged by fungal infections and physical actions.
 Flavr Savr turned out to disappoint researchers in that respect, as the antisense version of the PG gene had a positive effect on shelf life, but not on the fruit's firmness.
 The Flavr Savr was too soft to be reliably machine-picked and transported when harvested while ripe, so the tomatoes still had to be harvested like any other unmodified vine-ripe tomato.

 The Flavr Savr also contained a kanamycin-resistance gene called APH(3')II.
 This gene gave bacterial cells and chloroplasts resistance to multiple antibiotics, including kanamycin.
 The kanamycin-resistance gene was used during the tomato's creation phase to help scientists identify plants with the genes successfully added.
 Kanamycin is toxic to chloroplasts and is deadly for some plants.
 When researchers exposed tomato plants to high levels of kanamycin, only plants with the added genes survived.